vippsas/vipps-login-api/vipps-login-api.md

 }
 ```

-This operation does not require authentication
+This operation does not require authentication.

 ### API endpoints required from the merchant